 Different Types of Rat Traps

-Snap Rat Traps
+Rat Snap Traps

-Well built traps that work properly are very effective at killing the rats quickly and therefore can be considered humane, however some cheaper traps are less effective so you must pick carefully.
+Well-built traps that work properly are very effective at killing the rats quickly and therefore can be considered humane, however, some cheaper traps are less effective so you must pick carefully.

 Live Rat Traps

 Live rat traps including cages are ideal for people who are seeking a non-lethal solution to remove brown rats.
 Similar to other traps, live rat traps use food baits to entice rats, triggering a door to snap shut and locking the rat inside.
-After capture, the rat can be released into the wild again, usually 2-3 miles away to stop them returning.
+After capture, the rat can be released into the wild again, usually 2-3 miles away to stop them from returning.

 The key advantages of live rat traps are that they do not kill the rat, and often mean you can remove it without direct contact or visibility.
 They are also preferred choices around young children and pets.

 The main disadvantage of live rat traps is that you can typically only catch one rat at a time.
 Given the required time commitment to release rats, this makes them less effective during widespread infestations.
 You will also need to check the trap regularly, as rats can die if left too long.
-It is illegal to use live rat traps to capture and release the rarer black rat without license.
+It is illegal to use live rat traps to capture and release the rarer black rat without a licence.

 They have the advantage of being very user-friendly as you'll need to place the bait inside and in some cases plug it into the mains.
-The other advantage is that many zapper stations do not require you to see or touch the dead rat once it has been caught has it happens in an easily removable kill chamber.
+The other advantage is that many zapper stations do not require you to see or touch the dead rat once it has been caught as it happens in an easily removable kill chamber.

 The main disadvantage of rat zapper stations is that they are rather expensive compared to non-electrical methods such as snap traps.